Dear New Faculty Member,

 Welcome to Wake Forest University!
 You are joining a wonderful community of outstanding teacher-scholars during an especially exciting time at our University.
 We are committed to building an exceptional collegiate university with a superb faculty and talented students who are committed to the pursuit of knowledge and making a meaningful impact.
-We will be welcoming one of our academically strongest as well as most diverse first-year classes in the history of the University this August.
+We will be welcoming one of our academically strongest as well as most diverse first-year class in the history of the University this August.
 We know your arrival will help us make this great institution even better.

 I write to ask you to put our New Faculty Orientation Program on your August calendar.
-I also ask that you sign up for a time slot to attend a Think Pad Orientation session.
+I also ask that you sign up for a time slot to attend a ThinkPad Orientation session, detailed on the attached agenda.
 Our New Faculty Orientation is just one of the many ways that Wake Forest invests in the professional development and success of its faculty members throughout their careers.
 The orientation series will introduce you to critical information, resources, and support that will facilitate your outstanding research and teaching.
 It will also provide an opportunity to meet key leaders of the University and to learn more about their vision for Wake Forest’s future.
-Finally, you will learn more about your new community, discover new opportunities, meet new colleagues, and, we hope, establish new friendships.
+Finally, you will learn more about your new community, discover new opportunities, meet new colleagues, and we hope, create new friendships.

 The New Faculty Orientation is a two and a half-day program.
 It begins on Wednesday, August 14th at 8:00 am with a light breakfast followed by a campus tour so be sure to wear some comfortable shoes.
 A detailed schedule for the rest of the day, and those following, is attached.
 In an effort to build relationships between the newest members of our faculty, we will have a Family Cookout on Hearn Plaza.
 This will begin at 6:00 pm on Wednesday, August 14th, with dinner and drinks provided, along with some special guests so be sure to bring your family.